 Selection of Lower Middle-Income Countries was Less Clear.
 Whether to include relatively more wealthy nations - those with a per-capita income higher than \$1,575 - in the MCA program has been debated since the launch of the initiative.
-A number of analysts have argued that especially given the less-than-anticipated budget available to the MCC, the Board should refrain from selecting any lower middle-income countries (LMICs), at least in the FY2006 round.21
+A number of analysts have argued that especially given the less-than-anticipated budget available to the MCC, the Board should refrain from selecting any lower middle-income countries (LMICs), at least in the FY2006 round.22

 Of the eight LMICs (out of 32 total) that passed sufficient performance hurdles, the Board chose two to participate in FY2006.
-In addition, the Board also selected Cape Verde, a country that passed only two of the six economic performance indicators and therefore, did not technically qualify.22 It appears, however, that the Board could have decided to select none of the lower middle-income nations by using criteria it had applied consistently in the two previous rounds.
+In addition, the Board also selected Cape Verde, a country that passed only two of the six economic performance indicators and therefore, did not technically qualify.23 It appears, however, that the Board could have decided to select none of the lower middle-income nations by using criteria it had applied consistently in the two previous rounds.
 Moreover, it was not clear why the Board chose the two that did qualify and exclude others.

 All eight LMICs that passed the performance indicator test fell significantly below the median on at least one of the indicators.
 El Salvador and Namibia, the two that were selected, both had low scores on fiscal policy.
 El Salvador also scored well below the median on the costs of starting a business, while Namibia also did poorly on days to start a business and immunization rates.
-The other six that were not chosen - Brazil, Bulgaria, Jordan, Samoa, Thailand, and Tunisia - also performed substantially below the median in at least one area, although Jordan was selected to participate in the Threshold program.
-What separated these latter six from El Salvador and Namibia, however, was not explained by the Board.
+The other six that were not

-20 Georgia and Senegal were selected despite not passing the necessary hurdles, but both had been chosen in FY2004 and FY2005.
+21 Georgia and Senegal were selected despite not passing the necessary hurdles, but both had been chosen in FY2004 and FY2005.

-21 See, for example, Steve Radelet, Kaysie Brown, and Bilal Siddiqi, "Round Three of the MCA: Which Countries are Most Likely to Qualify in FY 2006?"
+22 See, for example, Steve Radelet, Kaysie Brown, and Bilal Siddiqi, "Round Three of the MCA: Which Countries are Most Likely to Qualify in FY 2006?"
 Center for Global Development, October 27, 2005.

-22 Cape Verde had been classified as an eligible low-income country in FY2004 and signed a Compact in July 2005.
+23 Cape Verde had been classified as an eligible low-income country in FY2004 and signed a Compact in July 2005.
 The Cape Verde case, however, also points out a limitation in using the system of 16 performance indicators.
 For two of the economic categories, no data are available for Cape Verde, resulting in a failing score on those hurdles.